CreateJS/Combined/README.md

    npm install

    #Make sure you have the latest of all the createjs libraries.
-   #Install the dependencies in the build directories, ie EaselJS/build
+   #Install the dependencies in the build directories for each project, ie EaselJS/build
    npm install
-   #after the first install, it is much faster to copy the node_modules folder into each other project

 ### Setup